machawk1/ODUCS418/milestone4.md

 ## Submission

-At 3:00pm on the demo day, a script will clone the GitHub repository [you specified](https://github.com/machawk1/ODUCS418/tree/spring2015/users) in [assignment 1](http://www.cs.odu.edu/~mkelly/semester/2015_spring/cs418/assignments/assignment1.html).
+At 3:45pm on the demo day (time modified for exam schedule), a script will clone the GitHub repository [you specified](https://github.com/machawk1/ODUCS418/tree/spring2015/users) in [assignment 1](http://www.cs.odu.edu/~mkelly/semester/2015_spring/cs418/assignments/assignment1.html).

 ## Deliverables